 Products are sold both on your website and through social networks or third-party resources.
 For example, you can post art for your books on a custom merchandise platform, and on your site you can just provide a link.

-Since each reader has his own preferences for social media, the author needs to have his own account on all major sites.
-Tell potential subscribers who you are and what kind of books you write, and general information about your world.
+Since each reader has his own preferences for social networks, the author needs to have his own business card account on all major sites.
+Tell potential subscribers who you are and what kind of books you write.
 Post a link to your site and group.
 This will be enough for you to be found.

-Also, registered accounts are needed for advertising on social media.
+Also, registered accounts are needed for advertising on social networks.
 It is not uncommon for interested readers to visit an author’s profile to learn more about him and his books.

-There is no need to mix up your personal account with the author’s official account.
+There is no need to confuse your personal account with the author’s official account.
 It is better to close the first one to outsiders, so as not to confuse readers once again.

 In a professional account, you can write your news: book releases, event announcements, etc.

 Your readers are waiting!